kevlingo/roster-copilot/docs/Frontend-Architecture.md

       * Data fetched from APIs will be managed via component state or context as described above.
   * **Styling Approach:**
       * **Tailwind CSS:** Primary utility-first CSS framework for all styling.
-      * **DaisyUI:** Used as a component library providing pre-styled Tailwind CSS components to ensure visual consistency and speed up development.
-Themes (light/dark) will be managed using DaisyUI's theming capabilities or a compatible Tailwind plugin like `next-themes`.
+      * **DaisyUI 5.0.43:** Used as a component library providing pre-styled Tailwind CSS components to ensure visual consistency and speed up development.
+Themes (light/dark) will be managed using DaisyUI's theming capabilities with CSS custom properties or a compatible Tailwind plugin like `next-themes`.
       * **Global Styles (`app/globals.css`):** Will contain Tailwind base directives, any global style overrides, and potentially base font configurations.
   * **Key Design Patterns (Frontend):**
       * **Functional Components with Hooks:** Standard React pattern.